 Private blockchains use the same technology principles, however they are individually or corporately designed and operated.
 Permissions are required to join the network.
 This can include being ‘invite only’.
 The protocol or operating system of a private blockchain can be amended by the operator.

 Contact us to learn more about the Cygnetise blockchain application and how it can help you and your business.
-Also, be sure to sign up for the newsletter to stay up to date on exciting blockchain and governance developments.
+Also, be sure to sign up for the newsletter to stay up to date on blockchain and governance developments.